Open electrical switchboard with breakers and looms of wired conduit on a workbench

 What is arc flash and why is it dangerous during switchboard work?

 Arc flash is an explosive release of energy caused by a short circuit or fault inside a switchboard.
-Copper conductors vaporise and expand up to 67,000 times their original volume, creating temperatures exceeding 19,000°C, pressure waves, molten metal spray, and toxic gases.
-Queensland recorded 47 serious arc flash incidents and 1 death over 11 years.
-An arc flash lasting mere milliseconds can cause fatal burns.
+Copper conductors vaporise and expand up to 67,000 times their original volume, creating temperatures that can reach close to 19,000°C at the arc terminals, pressure waves, molten metal spray, and toxic gases.
+WorkSafe Queensland has documented multiple arc flash incidents on switchboards in recent years (32 since 2013, 20 requiring hospitalisation per WorkSafe QLD reporting), and arc flash has caused fatalities elsewhere in Australia (e.g. the 2018 Yallourn power-station fatality, $1.5m WorkSafe Victoria conviction).
+An arc flash lasting milliseconds can cause fatal burns.
 Arc-rated PPE matched to the calculated incident energy is mandatory.

 What is lockout/tagout and when is it required?